 - If you would like to talk to a professor for advising first, please see our faculty page and come to the open office hours for any listed professor.

-- Visit the WGS office, HEN 315, and pick up our Declaration Form (it is on the wall outside the office door).
+- Download a Major-Minor Declaration Form (or grab one from the wall just outside the main door of Hendricks 315).
 Fill out the top portion and return to any of the office staff.

 - Look for a confirmation email in your uoregon account and for the minor requirements to appear on your degree audit in DuckWeb.